munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 code works with *any* class that implements it instead of just the one that does today.
-You use <a href="observer.html" class="gof-pattern">observers</a> and <a href="event-queue.html" class="pattern">messaging</a> to let two parts of the game talk to each other so that tomorrow it can easily be three or four.
+You use <a href="observer.html" class="gof-pattern">observers</a> and <a href="event-queue.html" class="pattern">messaging</a> to let two parts of the game talk to each other so that tomorrow, it can easily be three or four.

 But performance is all about assumptions.
 The practice of optimization thrives on concrete limitations.
 Can we safely assume we'll never have more than 256